 It would hurt my brand extremely if I started publishing these to earn a few more bucks on the side.
 And it would jeopardize my mission and destroy my message.

 For any kind of online blog or business success, you need to find an audience and build your brand.
 We can show you how to easily find an audience online with the proven process that helped us build our first business and also to grow this blog to what it is today.

 We give you easy-to-follow step-by-step instructions and action plans to help you get considerable amounts of (free) social traffic within four weeks.
-Check out our ebook “The Social Traffic Code” – it includes everything to get you from struggling with traffic generation to growing a massive audience.
+Check out our ebook “The Social Traffic Code” – it includes everything to get you from struggling with traffic generation to grow a massive audience.